timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 Thread -> Core
 ```

 The CUDA toolkit comes with the NVCC compiler that allows C/C++ programs to use CUDA syntax extensions.
 NVCC statically links the program with the CUDA runtime library.
-However, C/C++ programs can also dynamically link the runtime library and ship it all together.
+However, a C/C++ program can also dynamically link the runtime library and ship it along.

-To see how it all works let's borrow a slightly modified simple CUDA program from Nvidia's blog post [An Even Easier Introduction to CUDA](https://developer.nvidia.com/blog/even-easier-introduction-cuda/).
+To see how it all works, let's borrow a slightly modified simple CUDA program from Nvidia's blog post [An Even Easier Introduction to CUDA](https://developer.nvidia.com/blog/even-easier-introduction-cuda/).
 The program just sums up two arrays of floats:

 ```cpp
 int main(void) {